up42/api-explorer/tutorial.md

 You can use `jq` to inspect the results.

- 1. Get all scene IDs of `ARCHIVED` (cold storage images).
+ 1. Get all scene IDs of `ARCHIVED` (cold storage) images.
 ```bash
 jq -r '.features[].properties.providerProperties as $p | if $p.productionStatus=="ARCHIVED" then $p.sourceIdentifier else empty end' search_results.json
 ```
- 2. Get all images IDs that are `ARCHIVED` (col storage images): these IDs are used for ordering and getting the quicklooks.
+ 2. Get all images IDs that are `ARCHIVED` (cold storage): these IDs will be then  used for ordering and getting the quicklooks.
 ```bash
 jq -r '.features[].properties as $p | if $p.providerProperties.productionStatus=="ARCHIVED" then $p.id else empty end'